 Since they are a softer apple, McIntosh apples are mainly available in the fall, at least here in Texas.
 My guess is that they don’t stay fresh as long as some of the other apples that can be stored until spring.
 They also bruise easily, so be careful with them.

 Step 1: Wash your apples.
-Then quarter then and remove the core.
+Then quarter them and remove the core.
 We leave the skin on.
 The food mill will keep the skin out of the applesauce, but the skins will add a pink color (and probably some nutrients).

 Step 2: Cook your apples over low heat.
 Add some water to get them cooking, but they’ll quickly start generating their own juice, so it doesn’t need to be much.
 I filled a 6 quart pot with apples and used 1 cup of water.